-…and makes about 12 delicious Paleo (and Vegan) friendly bite-sized brownie balls that are soft, sweet, chocolatey, and slightly coconut-y in flavor.
-Packed with lots of fiber, protein and healthy fats, this gluten-free snack is a fantastic alternative to a heavily processed and sugary treat/dessert.
+This Paleo Brownie Bites recipe makes about 12 delicious no-bake Paleo (and Vegan) friendly bite-sized brownie balls that are soft, sweet, chocolatey, and slightly coconut-y in flavor.
+Packed with lots of fiber, protein and healthy fats, this snack proves to be a fantastic alternative to a heavily processed and sugary treat/dessert.

 - 1 teaspoon organic vanilla extract (or 1-2 fresh vanilla beans)

 - 1-2 tablespoons coconut milk (this one is guar-gum and BPA free)

 - Place dates in a bowl of warm water for a minute and allow to soften.

 - Add cacao powder and walnuts to food processor.